How Parenting Changed My Relationship With My Spouse - Baby Chick

 But then I remind myself how lucky we are to have built this life that needs such nurturing and attention.
 The spontaneity of pre-kids may be gone.
 But it is replaced by such a sense of peace and comfort.
 Having a shared goal of maintaining a house and supporting our children and ourselves creates a bond like no other.
 We have grown closer due to the responsibility, even if the stress of it all overwhelms us regularly.

-It can’t be ignored that sleep deprivation plays a significant role in the shift in a relationship.
-Pre-parenthood, there are seemingly unlimited amounts of free time to sleep, rest, and recharge.
+It can’t be ignored that sleep deprivation plays a significant role in a relationship’s shift.
+Pre-parenthood, there were seemingly unlimited amounts of free time to sleep, rest, and recharge.
 Once kids enter the mix, the lack of sleep for both parties can make even the slightest inconvenience seem like World War III.

 Touch and Go